 Nonprofits tend to use a variety of software programs that cater to specific tasks.
 This can cause a logistics nightmare; often times these programs aren’t integrated, and people end up spending hours inputting the same data repeatedly into each system.

-The answer is to use software that covers all your bases, from donor management to fund accounting.
+The answer is to use software that covers all your bases, from managing donors to fund accounting.
 The right nonprofit donor management system should offer:

 - CRM (Customer Relationship Management) technology that lets you track all of your donors.